 Different instruments have different calibrations, and this may influence results obtained from using various equipment, even if they were meant to evaluate a particular parameter.
 In this current investigative research, the micro-haematocrit centrifuge (low spin, TT 645B, 12,000 revolutions per minute), and T-15 haematocrit centrifuge with 12,000 revolutions per minute were used.

-Evaluating the reduction in packed cell volume or haematocrit following caesarean delivery is an indirect means of assessing intraoperative blood loss.
++Evaluating the reduction in packed cell volume or haematocrit following caesarean delivery is an indirect means of assessing intraoperative blood loss.
 This present study’s indirect intraoperative blood loss assessment findings tallied with the direct quantification of caesarean section blood loss.

 5. CONCLUSION